 Advertisement

 The times: The Canadian Citizenship Act is introduced; David Bowie is born in London; Nova Scotian racing schooner Bluenose sinks off the coast of Haiti.

 The party hair: Complicated.
 These days, all that's expected of young kids at birthday shindigs is that they try to avoid "accidents" and keep cake off of their dresses.
 In 1947, pre-tween parties had bring-your-own-bow policies: In "If she's under ten," Chatelaine beauty editor Adele White provided readers with some pretty haute hair looks for junior misses.
-"Hair fixing can be such fun—even for the A-B-C crowd," she said. "[Whether] pigtails or curls, crisp bows and pretty ornaments make it a special treat."
+"Hair fixing can be such fun—even for the A-B-C crowd," she said. "[Whether in] pigtails or curls, crisp bows and pretty ornaments make it a special treat."
 Below, a look at some of White's pint-sized party coifs.
 (Hot rollers and taffeta sold separately.)

+Advertisement